karatelabs/karate/README.md

 And most importantly - you can run tests in parallel without having to depend on third-party hacks that introduce code-generation and config 'bloat' into your `pom.xml` or `build.gradle`.

 ## Parallel Execution
 Karate can run tests in parallel, and dramatically cut down execution time.
-This is a 'core' feature and does not depend on JUnit, TestNG or even Maven / Gradle.
+This is a 'core' feature and does not depend on JUnit, Maven or Gradle.

 > Important: **do not** use the `@RunWith(Karate.class)` annotation.
 This is a *normal* JUnit test class !